 Ganesh Puja/ Tilak

 The wedding rituals usually begin with a Ganesh Puja, Shanti Havan, or Tilak ceremony.
 Your attire for the semi-formal occasion should be simplistic and comfort-promising.
 The ceremony may involve a bonfire, so it would be better to opt for cotton fabrics and loose-fitted garments.
-Roomy palazzo suits or lightweight printed or minimally embroidered salwar suits are ideal picks for the occasion.
+Wide-leg palazzo suits or lightweight printed or minimally embroidered salwar suits are ideal picks for the occasion.

 Messy but delightful- the Haldi ceremony is one event that requires careful outfit selection.
 The ritual involves smearing turmeric paste onto the face of the bride and the groom.
 That means your party-wear garment may get permanent yellow stains that can render it useless.

-A budgeted printed saree, semi-formal palazzo suit, or a skirt and crop top set are safe bets for the Haldi ceremony.
+A budgeted printed saree, flattering palazzo suit, or a boho skirt and crop top set are safe bets for the Haldi ceremony.
 Opting for outfits in shades of yellow is a good idea for two reasons- they subdue the messy appearance of turmeric stains, and yellow has almost become the official color code for the Haldi ceremony.
 For accessories, you can pick artificial flower jewelry or street-style tassel earrings, as disposing of these low-cost add-ons later won’t make you feel disappointed!

 Hands decorated with henna designs and the scent of eucalyptus oil in the air- the Mehendi function is one of the jolliest happenings of an Indian wedding.
 Although these days the bride and the groom’s families together arrange a Mehendi party for their guests, traditionally, it was only a function for the bride’s family and friends.

 The exchange of rings between the couple a day or two before the wedding is a ritual taken from western culture.
 The ring ceremony is usually devoid of cultural elements and maybe more like a cocktail party.
-It is more like an evening ball where the bride turns up in a fairy-tale designer gown.
+It appears like an evening ball where the bride turns up in a fairy-tale designer gown.
 You can follow suit with a glamorous evening gown made in flattering fabrics like satin, georgette, and silk, or contemporize your plain saree with a statement blouse and diamond earrings.

 Wed-Lock ceremony/ Pheras

-The reception is a formal post-wedding party where relatives, friends, and associates walk up to a decorated stage or highlighting backdrop and bless the newly-married couple.
+The reception is a formal post-wedding party where the extended family, relatives, friends, and associates walk up to a decorated stage or highlighting backdrop and bless the newly-married couple.
 To keep up with the sparkling set-up, you may have to elevate your look by indulging in heavy wedding wear.
 The reception usually doesn’t have a dress code unless specified by the host.
 So you can choose from traditional or indo-western attire.
 Whichever outfit you pick, ensure it has a good amount of glitter or dazzling elements.
 Sequinned sarees and crystal stone embroidered garments look great for a reception party.

 The bride turns from Miss to Mrs, and the family members face exhaustion by this time, but the merriment doesn’t end here!
 After the reception it’s the vidai (farewell) of the girl from her parent’s family and her homecoming into her husband’s house.